kataw/kataw/test/__snapshot__/parser/expressions/super/some-invalid-cases.md

 ✖ ',' expected - start: 129, end: 131
 ✖ Expected a ')' to match the '(' token here - start: 152, end: 157
 ✖ Unexpected token. - start: 152, end: 157
+✖ The parser expected to find a '}' to match the '{' token here - start: 157, end: 158
 ✖ Declaration or statement expected - start: 157, end: 158
 ✖ Expected a `;` - start: 161, end: 162
 ✖ Declaration or statement expected - start: 161, end: 162
 ✖ Declaration or statement expected - start: 164, end: 166
+✖ The parser expected to find a '}' to match the '{' token here - start: 183, end: 184
 ✖ Declaration or statement expected - start: 183, end: 184
 ✖ Expected a `;` - start: 189, end: 190
 ✖ Declaration or statement expected - start: 191, end: 193
-✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 211, end: 212 ✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 240, end: 241 ✖ Declaration or statement expected - start: 246, end: 247 ✖ Expression expected - start: 250, end: 251
+✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 211, end: 212 ✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 240, end: 241 ✖ Did you forgot a ']' to match the `[` token? - start: 244, end: 246 ✖ The parser expected to find a '}' to match the '{' token here - start: 246, end: 247 ✖ Declaration or statement expected - start: 246, end: 247 ✖ Expression expected - start: 250, end: 251
 ✖ Declaration or statement expected - start: 250, end: 251